aws/aws-encryption-sdk-java/README.md

             throw new IllegalStateException("Wrong key id!");
         }

-        // The SDK may add information to the encryption context, so check to
+        // The AWS Encryption SDK may add information to the encryption context, so check to
-        // ensure all of the values are present if (!context.entrySet().stream
+        // ensure all of the values that you specified when encrypting are included in the returned encryption context. if (!context.entrySet().stream
             .allMatch( e -> e.getValue().equals(decryptResult.getEncryptionContext().get(e.getKey())))) {
                 throw new IllegalStateException("Wrong Encryption Context!");